 Tonasket Creek enters the Okanogan River at RKM 125, just upstream from Zosel Dam, at the tail end of Lake Osoyoos.
 The lower reach is known to go dry on an annual basis; however, there is typically some flow in the upper-most reach, below the natural falls.
-A single seasonal PIT tag antenna is operated near the confluence of the creek with the Okanogan River.
-The first survey was completed in late March, which located no redds.
-Subsequently, high turbid water flowed through late April.
-Three surveys occurred between late April and May which located 7 redds (Figure 23).
-The mouth of the creek was dry by May 16th.
-In 2016, an estimated 29 steelhead spawned in Tonasket Creek, 6 hatchery and 23 natural origin.
-Since 2006, the average number of total annual spawners was 30.
+A seasonal PIT tag detection site (TON) is operated near the confluence of the creek with the Okanogan River.
+Again as in other creeks, no redd surveys could occur due to high flows throughout the steelhead spawning season.
+Based on PIT tag detections, an estimated 24 hatchery steelhead spawned in Tonasket Creek, none of natural-origin.
+Since 2006, the average number of annual spawners has been 30.